This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 Approaching the ACCC on a confidential basis is desirable because it gives the acquirer and the ACCC an opportunity to identify and narrow any issues before the ACCC commences its market inquiries to assess the likely effect on competition of the proposed acquisition.
 During market inquiries, the ACCC actively canvasses information from competitors, suppliers and customers of the parties to the proposed acquisition, as well as other interested persons (including government departments and agencies).

 The ACCC does not publish applications for clearance, but may make non-confidential information contained in applications available to market participants when it seeks their views.

 Informal clearance results in the ACCC providing a letter of comfort to the acquirer, stating that it does not intend to oppose the acquisition based on the information considered.
 It does not confer statutory immunity and is not subject to merits review.
-It is rare for the ACCC to provide a letter of comfort to the acquirer and subsequently decide to oppose an acquisition.
-We are only aware of two instances where this has occurred since 1974.
-In one of those instances, we understand the ACCC considered that the acquirer deliberately misled it.
-In the other instance, the ACCC considered that a material change in circumstances occurred after it issued the letter of comfort.
+However, it is rare for the ACCC to provide a letter of comfort to the acquirer and subsequently decide to oppose an acquisition.
+We are only aware of two instances where this has occurred since 1974: one in which we understand the ACCC considered that the acquirer had deliberately misled it; the other in which the ACCC considered that a material change in circumstances occurred after it issued the letter of comfort.

 During the informal clearance process, the ACCC will protect the identity of complainants.

 During 2013–2014, there were two applications to the Tribunal for authorisation of proposed mergers, the first times this statutory authorisation process has been invoked.